freenas/freenas-docs/userguide/tasks.rst

 %brand% supports two modes of rsync operation:

-* **rsync module mode:** exports a directory tree, and its configured settings, as a symbolic name over an unencrypted connection.
+* **rsync module mode:** exports a directory tree, and the configured settings of the tree as a symbolic name over an unencrypted connection.
   This mode requires that at least one module be defined on the rsync server.
 It can be defined in the %brand% GUI under :menuselection:`Services --> Rsync --> Rsync Modules`.
   In other operating systems, the module is defined in